csound-flossmanual/csound-floss/book/01-b-pitch-and-frequency.md

     C4 = 261.626 Hz, C5 = 523.251 Hz, oct(8.5) = 369.994 Hz.
     Proportion New:C4 = 1.414, C5:New = 1.414

 On a keyboard, this pitch which divides the octave in two acoustically equal halves, is F#4.
 It can be notated in *pch* notation as 8.06, or in MIDI notation as key number 66.
-So why adding *oct* notation? -- The reason is that by this notation it becomes very simple to introduce for instance the division of an octave in 10 equal steps: 8.1, 8.2, ..., or in 8 equal steps as 8.125, 8.25, 8.375, ...
+So why was *oct* notation added? -- The reason is that by this notation it becomes very simple to introduce for instance the division of an octave into 10 equal steps: 8.1, 8.2, ..., or in 8 equal steps as 8.125, 8.25, 8.375, ...

 The following code shows that things like these can also be achieved with a bit of math, but for simple cases it is quite convenient to use the *oct* notation.
 A scale consisting of ten equal steps based on A3 (= 220 Hz) is constructed.